ndoering/smartfridge/documents/SoftwareDesignDocument.md

 parts work together.
 Provide a diagram showing the major subsystems and data repositories and their interconnections.
 Describe the diagram if required.~~

-The prototype of the SmartFridge mainly consists of the layers, following a MVC (Model-View-Controller) architecture.
-The model consists of the SQL-Database server in the backend of the prototype, storing the images and their classifcations.
-The view is implemented by a webserver providing the website displaying the current state of the fridge and by the notitfations sent to the Slack channel.
-The controlling part consists of a python programm which regularly takes images of the fridge contents, preprocesses them, sends them to Clarifai for classification and to the database for storage.
+The prototype of the SmartFridge mainly consists of three layers, following the MVC (Model-View-Controller) architecture.
+The model consists of the SQL-Database server in the backend of the prototype, storing the images and their classifications.
+The view is implemented by a webserver providing the website displaying the current state of the fridge and by the notifications sent to the Slack channel.
+The controlling part consists of a python program (middleware) which regularly takes images of the fridge's content, preprocesses them, sends them to Clarifai for classification and to the database for storage.

 #### System architecture overview